walkingriver/walkingriver.github.io/_posts/2019-08-21-razor-blades.md

 ## Day 66-71
 The next day, I decided to jettison the Harry's shave foam and go back to my trusty Gillette gel.
 It was a little better, but the shave quality and comfort are nowhere near what I was getting from Gillette or Dollar Shave Club.
 Though I do believe I will be able to finish out the week and complete the experiment, I can report conclusively that I will not be using Harry's razors any longer.

-# Feedback Appreciated
-Do you have any comments or questions?
-Did I make any mistakes in this post?
-Let me know on Twitter.
-I'm [@WalkingRiver](https://twitter.com/walkingriver).